 Ok – there’s a #6 as a bonus

-SANS Security Essentials courses are designed to help you grasp foundations quickly and provide a range of topics geared towards filling knowledge gaps.
-Certifications provide assurance to employers their people and prospective hires can actually do the job.
-Below is a list of SANS foundational courses and certifications, with supporting resources that can help you get started and might give you a taste to decide the path that interest you the most:
+SANS Security Essentials courses are designed to provide a range of topics to help you grasp foundations quickly and fill critical knowledge gaps.
+The certifications associated with the courses provide assurance to employers that their prospective hires can actually do the job.
+Below is a list of SANS foundational courses and certifications, with supporting resources that can help you get started, and that might give you an idea of the path that interests you the most:

-SEC301: Introduction to Cyber Security will teach you real-world cybersecurity fundamentals to serve as the foundation of your career skills and knowledge for years to come.
+SEC301: Introduction to Cyber Security will teach you real-world cybersecurity fundamentals to serve as the foundation for your career skills and knowledge for years to come.

 “Coming from a non-cybersecurity background, this course was perfect for setting my cyber foundation.” – Marco Godinez, Discover Financial

 “The best parts of this class are the real-world examples and historical events, which illustrate how these course topics are applicable and why they are important to learn/understand.” – Gia M.

 SEC401: Security Essentials Bootcamp Style teaches you the essential information security skills and techniques you need to protect and secure your organization's critical information assets and business systems.

 "SEC401 took what I thought I knew and truly explained everything to me.
 Now, I also UNDERSTAND the security essentials fundamentals and how/why we apply them.
 Loved the training, cannot wait to come back for more." - Nicholas Blanton, ManTech International